pektin/jam/docs/jam/foreign-language-interface.rst

 ===========

 The C interface supports both global variables and functions.
-Because of C's static typing every type must be explicitly declared.
+Because of C's static typing every type must be explicitly declared and cannot be inferred.

 Syntax
 ------